DarkKowalski/nekomimi-gameboy-emulator/README.md

 ## Reference

-Thanks for all those nice guys share their techniacl knowledge and experience about hacking and emulating gameboy.
+Thanks for all those nice guys sharing their techniacl knowledge and experience about hacking and emulating gameboy.

 - [The Ultimate Game Boy Talk](https://youtu.be/HyzD8pNlpwI)
 - [Mohanson's gameboy](https://github.com/mohanson/gameboy)